fabiospampinato/vscode-open-in-transmit/README.md

 Adds a few commands for opening the current file or project in [Transmit](https://panic.com/transmit).

-Since Transmit doesn't provide a command line utility for interacting with it, this is implemented via an AppleScript.

-If you want to open something in Transmit's right panel be sure the "Local Browser" is active, instead of the "Remote Browser".
-If you activate the `openInTransmit.switchToLocalBrowser` setting this extension can do it for you, but this requires granting Visual Studio Code accessibility permissions (System Preferences -> Security & Privacy -> Privacy -> Accessibility).
+This extension will automatically switch to "Local Browser" for you, in order for this to work you might need to grant Visual Studio Code accessibility permissions (System Preferences -> Security & Privacy -> Privacy -> Accessibility).

 ## Install